 Students should complete campus appeals procedures prior to seeking outside remedies.

-Upon written request, alleged victim of violence or non-forcible sex offense will receive disclosure of campus student disciplinary proceeding results.
+If the investigation/disciplinary procedures and subsequent appeal result from a report of a crime of violence or non-forcible sex offense (as defined in 34 C.F.R. § 99.39), the reporting party and the responding party will be notified of the result of the appeal and any changes in the sanction(s) imposed.
 If the alleged victim is deceased as a result of the crime or offense, the disclosure may be requested by the next of kin of the alleged victim.